Future of Payments

 Heading

-Because the practice of tipping involves additional oversight, it’s a good idea to brush up on the latest tipping best practices and regulations so you can find the best tipping method for you.
+Tip payouts come with their fair share of complexities, including complying with state and federal laws.
+Because the practice of tipping involves this added layer of oversight, it’s a good idea to brush up on some tip payout basics and a summary of current tip payout regulations so you can find the best pay card for employees and tip payout method for you.

 What qualifies as a tip?